 Lemper – Sticky Rice Snack

 Lemper is perhaps the best Indonesian snack I know.
 In Beb Vuyk her book (I make all her recipes from her Indonesian cookbook from 1973) there is no recipe for lemper!
-But this sticky rice snack must be on this blog.
+But this sticky rice snack must be part of this blog.

-The coconut flavored sticky rice is filled with a sweet and well-seasoned chicken floss filling.
+The coconut flavored sticky rice is filled with sweet and well-seasoned chicken floss.
 I season my chicken with fresh and dry herbs.
-For the fresh leaves, like jeruk purut, salam and pandan leaf I go to my Asian food store.
-Lemongrass and ground coriander, cumin and turmeric (kunjit) I can get at my grocery store.
+For the fresh leaves, like jeruk purut, salam, and pandan leaf I go to my local Asian food store.
+Lemongrass and ground coriander, cumin, and turmeric (kunjit) I can get at my grocery store.